 The Mind Trust created the Innovation School Fellowship in 2014 in partnership with Indianapolis Public Schools (IPS) and the Mayor’s Office of Education Innovation to launch Innovation Network Schools within Indianapolis’ largest public school district.

 Since 2014, The Mind Trust’s School Fellowships have supported the launch of 32 IPS Innovation Network Schools and charter schools.
 In fall 2020, School Fellows launched five schools in Indianapolis: Believe Circle City High School, Emma Donnan Elementary and Middle School, The PATH School at School 67, Rooted School Indianapolis, and Sankofa School of Success.

 The Mind Trust believes it takes exceptional school leaders to design and build schools that provide all students, no exceptions, with the education they deserve.
 Because of this, we choose Fellows who exhibit:

 The first step in the application process is to submit a Statement of Intent.
 Prospective applicants can preview the Statement of Intent questions here.
 Note: This document is for drafting and planning purposes only.
 Please do not submit your Statement of Intent with this document.
 Submissions must be made through the online application portal.

 The application for the 8th cohort of The Mind Trust’s Innovation School Fellowship is now closed.

 Innovation Network School Fellowships are awarded in close partnership with IPS after a final interview with a selection committee of distinguished local and national education leaders.

-Our staff is offering office hour times for applicants to find support with writing a Statement of Intent that best highlights their experience and vision or answer any questions about the Fellowship experience.
-Drop in for the full meeting time or part of
+Our staff offers office hour times for applicants to find support with writing a Statement of Intent that best highlights their experience and vision or answer any questions about the Fellowship experience.
+There are no office hours for Statement of Intent applications at this time.

 Questions about The Mind Trust’s School Fellowships and application process can be directed to Paula Glover, Manager of School Support.
 Email Paula.